macnetic/faust/gen_doc/bin_pkgs/README_template.md

 ### 1.1 For Python

-@note  this section is intended to describe installation of the FAµST Python wrapper only from system packages/installers but note that some pip packages are also available.
+@note  This section treats only of system packages/installers but note that some pip packages are also available.
+You might install them in virtual environments:
+\ref install_pyfaust_in_venv

 FAµST is designed for the Python ecosystem which as usual relies on the numpy and scipy packages.